You are here

 - We have regard to the perceptions of and impact on the reasonable consumer when assessing advertising.

 - Our compliance and enforcement actions are proportionate to the relevant non-compliance and the harm that may result.

 - Our compliance and enforcement actions are evidence-based and depend on the types of behaviours identified, including demonstrated willingness of the advertiser to be compliant with the Act.

 - Our processes support consistent compliance and enforcement outcomes and provide clarity for the public and advertisers about what is and what is not acceptable in advertising.

-We are committed to being transparent, by reporting on advertising compliance and enforcement actions taken, publishing complaints outcomes and regular reporting against key performance indicators (KPIs).
+We are committed to being transparent, including through reporting on advertising compliance and enforcement actions taken, publishing complaints outcomes and regular reporting against key performance indicators (KPIs).